Savannah cats and servals are incredibly beautiful animals. Ever wonder what is the difference between a savannah cats and servals?

 Servals and savannah cats are not the same.
 A serval is a wild animal, native to Africa.
 On the other hand, a savannah cat is a hybrid of a wild serval and a domestic cat.
+Both are highly intelligent and have similar colors and patterns, but they are generations removed.
 Crosses between small wild cats and domestic breeds are not novel.
 In fact, Bengals (a cross between a domestic cat and an Asian leopard cat) rank as The International Cat Association’s (TICA) top breed.
 The opportunity of having a pet that looks like a fierce wild cat but has the temperament of a sweet house kitty is quite alluring.
 Is this balance possible?
 Here, we’ll look at the key differences and similarities between savannah cats and their wild cousins.

-Slender, small, and lanky, servals (Leptailurus serval) stand out as feline beauties even though their coats keep them camouflaged on the African savannah.
+Slender, small, and lanky, servals (Leptailurus serval) stand out as feline beauties even though their coats keep them camouflaged on the African savannah and tall grasses.
 Servals are the ultimate pouncer, powered by their long legs.
 After a couple of derivations through Portuguese and French, their name means “the wolf that hunts the stag.”

 Servals have the biggest ears and longest legs in proportion to their bodies of any species in the cat family (Felidae).

 Fun Fact: If our ears were in the same proportions as a serval’s ears, they would be as big as a dinner plate!

 With a beautiful tawny coat, decorated with spots and stripes, it comes as no surprise that they became so popular.
 Yellow eyes are emphasized by a dark line streaking from the ears down to the nose, similar to a cheetah.
 Their gigantic ears both look charming and help them on the prowl.
 Long legs and a slender body are another good identifying factor.
 Finally, they have a beautiful yellow tail with several black rings.